-In the sweltering summer months of Winnipeg, you want to maintain comfortable temperatures in your house, but at the same time conserve energy.
+In the sweltering summer months of New Braunfels, you want to maintain comfortable temperatures in your house, but at the same time conserve energy.
 This is not possible if your air conditioner runs constantly.
 A system that runs non-stop will undoubtedly hike up your electricity bills while damaging the system’s parts.
 In the hotter months, your AC may need to run longer to maintain comfortable temperatures in your house, so you may notice that unlike in other cooler months, your system runs with fewer cycles (regularly turning on and off).
 However, if your AC literally never stops, there’s a problem with the unit and it could be caused by one of the following things:

 Improper Size of AC Unit